Hi, Jim Wallace here. How can I help you?

 I love practicing psychiatry, and am incredibly lucky to have such wonderful patients.

-You’ll find more information about depression, happy chemicals, stumbling blocks to happiness, TMS, and all sorts of things – not all of them TMS specific – when you visit my other professional website, TMS Augusta.
+You’ll find more information about depression, brain chemicals, stumbling blocks to happiness, psychiatric treatments, and all sorts of things here, and also when you visit my other professional website, TMS Augusta.
+I’ll continue to practice my version of old fashioned psychiatry.

 Your comments are appreciated.